Japanese, US, German, Australian team targets big battery projects in Asia-Pacific

 A smaller project, Cape York, in the state of Queensland already has development approval and an offer to connect to the grid.

-"There are many markets beyond Australia where big batteries can provide substantial value in terms of network strength and dispatchable capacity," Lyon Group Chairman David Green said in a statement.
+"There are many markets beyond Australia where big batteries can provide substantial value in terms of network strength and dispatchable capacity," Lyon Group chairman David Green said in a statement.
+REUTERS